nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 * **TempBasalDur**: Temp basal duration (h:mm:ss) - The length of time for the temporary basal insulin delivery
 * **Suspend**: State "Suspend" when the pump is suspended and "Resumed" when the pump is resumed

+# Analysis of the Data
+The study data was analyzed to understand which data is relevant, how it must be manipulated and interpreted in order to obtain the true delivered insulin amounts.
+The results are mostly based on the analysis in the jupyter notebook `understand-flair-dataset.ipynb`.
+Later, a second notebook was added: `understand-flair-dataset/2024-08-12 - Modularize-Flair.ipynb` that added details to TDDs and closed loop modes focusing on improving the match between reported and calcualted TDDs.

 **Leading Questions**:
-* There are many adjusted datetime events `DataDtTm_adjusted` for CGM (none for Insulin).
-We need to understand how to factor them in.
+* Do we need to track DataDtTm_adjusted or can we rely on DataDtTm?
-* How often do `NewDeviceDtTm` events happen and do we need to account fo these or is DataDtTm sufficient?
+* How often do NewDeviceDtTm** events happen and do we need to account fo these or is DataDtTm sufficient?
-* How often do `BasalRtUnKnown` events happen and how should we handle these?
+* How often do BasalRtUnKnown** events happen and how should we handle these?
-* Are `TempBasalAmt` reflected in the BasalRt?
-Is the value a rate (U/h) or depend on the `TempBasalType` (Percent/Rate)?
+* Are TempBasalAmt reflected in the BasalRt?
+Is the value a rate (U/h) or depend on the TempBasalType (Percent/Rate)?
-* Do we have to keep track of temporary basal durations events (`TempBasalDur`) or do we get a normal basal rate at the end of the basal rate?
+* Do we have to keep track of temporary basal durations events (TempBasalDur) or do we get a normal basal rate at the end of the basal rate?
 * How do we know if the temp basal rate is ended earlier than programmed
-* How often does the pump suspend (`Suspend`)?
+* How often does the pump suspend (Suspend)?
 Should we stop counting basal rates in this time?
 * Do suspend events stop bolus deliveries?
 Do we need to account for it?

-## Analysis of the Data
-The study data was analyzed to understand which data is relevant, how it must be manipulated and interpreted in order to obtain the true delivered insulin amounts.
-The results are mostly based on the analysis in the jupyter notebook `understand-flair-dataset.ipynb`.
-Later, a second notebook was added: `understand-flair-dataset/2024-08-12 - Modularize-Flair.ipynb` that added details to TDDs and closed loop modes focusing on improving the match between reported and calcualted TDDs.
+## General Findings
+* **Temp Basal:** We have 1446 temp basal values. only 9 of these are set by insulin rate, the others are in percent.
+These need to be factored in.
+* **Suspend:** There are 72424 suspend events.
+These need to be factored in.
+* **Date Adjustments:** There are many adjusted datetime events for CGM (none for Insulin).
+We need to understand how to factor them in.
+* **There are 684** instances where the device time changes.
+Unclear if these are reflected

-## Datetimes
+### Datetimes
 * **Date time strings**: From manual inspection we know that are date time strings without time component.
 We treat those without as midnight (00AM).
 If we don't do this in two steps, the loading is extremely slow because python needs to dynamically adjust the formatter.
-* **Adjusted CGM times:** From the analysis we know that `DataDtTm_adjusted` must be used, when it exists.
+* Date Adjustments: We need to use the adjusted datetimes for cgm, when it exists.

-Unknowns:
-* **Device time changes**: 684 `NewDeviceDtTm` instances.
-Unclear if these are reflected.
-These should be clarified!.
+**Unknowns:**
+* We don't know the implications of NewDeviceDtTm.
+These should be clarified!

 ## Basal Rates
 ### Temp Basal Rates (Background)
 Medtronic allows setting temp basal percentages from 0 (shut off) to 200% (twice the basal rate)

-* **Temp Basal:** We have 1446 temp basal values (only 9 of these are set by insulin rate, the others are in percent).
-These need to be factored in.

 **Temp basal rates:** "The duration of the temp basal rate can range from 30 minutes to 24 hours.
 After the temp basal rate delivery is completed or canceled, the programmed basal pattern resumes.
 The temp basal rates and preset temp basal rates can be defined using either a **percentage** of the current basal pattern or by setting a *specific rate*, as described [...]"